-There are plenty of places to stay in Cali with prices ranging from budget through to mid-range and up into the luxury hotel bracket.
+You will find plenty of places to stay in Cali, with prices ranging from budget through to mid-range and up into the luxury hotel bracket.
 San Antonio is a cool neighborhood with plenty of boutique hostel-style accommodation for budget travelers.
 If you’re looking for upscale neighborhoods then take a look at Ciudad Jardin, Santa Monica or El Penon.

 Cali is generally safe for tourists, but, just like any city, there are less desirable areas where walking around alone at night should be avoided.
 Apart from the areas around Mio Station “Centro” and El Bulevar, it’s best to visit during the day and avoid staying in the city center unless you are with someone you know well.
 Getting a taxi to your destination is safe.

 Colombian’s have a phrase, ‘no dar papaya’, which translates as ‘ don’t give a papaya’, i.e. don’t make yourself an easy target.
 Essentially, the advice is to stay inconspicuous by not flaunting your wealth or getting too drunk.
 Much of it is common-sense and the type of precautions you should take when visiting anywhere unfamiliar.

 Yes.
 The quality is good providing you find a trustworthy facility.
 We know this isn’t always easy when choosing a dentist overseas, which is why Dental Departures should be your first stop.
 The clinics listed on our website are reliable because we have already carried out background checks.
 We check legal/criminal records and confirm dentist qualifications.
 We verify professional memberships, as well as collate and publish real patient reviews.
 Each listing has everything else you need to make an informed decision—like photos, maps and prices.
 Take a look at Estetica Dental Avanzada to get an idea of what’s on offer.